jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Shadow Drake.md

 RacialMods: -4 Acrobatics when jumping
 Languages: Common, Draconic
 SQ: speed surge
+SpecialAbilities:
+  Shadow Blend (Su): >
-SpecialAbilities: Shadow Blend (Su) In conditions of illumination other than bright light, a shadow drake disappears into the shadows, giving it concealment (20% miss chance).
+    In conditions of illumination other than bright light, a shadow drake disappears into the shadows, giving it concealment (20% miss chance).
 It can resume or suspend this ability as a free action.
+  Speed Surge (Ex): >
-Speed Surge (Ex) Three times per day as a swift action, a shadow drake may draw on its draconic heritage for a boost of strength and speed to take an additional move action in that round.
-Stygian Breath (Su) As a standard action, a shadow drake can exhale a ball of black liquid that explodes into a cloud of frigid black mist.
+    Three times per day as a swift action, a shadow drake may draw on its draconic heritage for a boost of strength and speed to take an additional move action in that round.
+  Stygian Breath (Su): >
+    As a standard action, a shadow drake can exhale a ball of black liquid that explodes into a cloud of frigid black mist.
 This attack has a range of 60 feet and deals 2d6 points of cold damage (Reflex DC 12 half) to all creatures within a 5-foot-radius spread.
 The mist snuffs out light sources in the area effect, extinguishing nonmagical light sources and dispelling light spells of 1st level or lower.
 Once a shadow drake has used its stygian breath, it cannot do so again for 1d6 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: